All Contents Copyright 2016 Great White or the original owner. All Rights Reserved.

 GREAT WHITE IS:

-Best known for their Grammy nominated Best Hard Rock Performance hit, “Once Bitten, Twice Shy,” Great White has sold over 10 million albums worldwide, has six Top 100 Billboard hits, nine Top 200 Billboard albums, two platinum albums, and clocked the top of MTV video four times.
+That arsenal of songs include the Grammy nominated Best Hard Rock Performance hit, “Once Bitten, Twice Shy,” Great White has sold over 10 million albums worldwide, has six Top 100 Billboard hits, nine Top 200 Billboard albums, two platinum albums, and clocked the top of MTV four times.

 Born into a musically gifted family, GREAT WHITE founder, Mark Kendall grew up in Huntington Beach, California.
 His father played jazz trumpet; his mother sang her heart out to jazz tunes before adoring audiences.
 His grandfather, too, was a virtuoso on the piano.
 Citing Jimi Hendrix, Cream, and The Doors as early influences, Kendall’s passion and natural abilities got him hooked on guitar.

 When not in the recording studio or on stage with GREAT WHITE, Kendall has been invited to perform in the Vegas Rocks Magazine All-

 Soon to be released will be their documentary along with a live performance from The Hard Rock in Las Vegas.